Updated: Nov 9, 2022

 Yes, you can sue your employer if you've been wrongfully terminated.
-Yet, you need prove that your employer violated labor laws, and you need to assess how strong your argument is.
+Yet, you must prove that your employer violated labor laws, and you need to assess how strong your argument is.
+That said, let's look at wrongful termination and other specifics of the law, as an Employment Lawyer in Los Angeles will handle them.

-Many times when a company has a good excuse to fire an employee, people try to sue for being fired.
+When a company often has a good excuse to fire an employee, people try to sue for being fired.
 Not every termination is illegal.
 Here's a fundamental rundown on whether you might possibly sue for wrongful termination.

 If your boss commits any of the following acts, you will be able to sue for wrongful termination: